 In his review

 , popular Reviewer Fit2box says the boots do not have as much [design] detail as the HyperKO.
-He feels that their durability is questionable, remarking “if you’re going to use them, use them in the ring… they’re not designed to be running around on hard concrete.”
+He feels that their durability is questionable, obviously remarking “if you’re going to use them, use them in the ring… they’re not designed to be running around on hard concrete.”
 He concludes that they are comfortable, good value, and good boots.

 Sherdog Forum contributor Gonzaginator offers up his review

 , noting the boots’ good looks and says “they are very light as well and they feel pretty comfortable,” especially due to the lacing system.
 “The sole on these is really durable,” but because the shoe is made by Nike, “it’s cheaply made.”
 He concludes that the shoe lacks quality in craftsmanship, even though “they feel good and they look good.”
 Another contributor, Ironwolf, also reviewed them.

 He says “I feel very mobile in them, they are light, breathable… it’s easy to get them tight.”
 He uses them for his stand-up game in MMA.
 He concludes “they are simple, not flashy and functionally they are excellent.”